 |EPIC CODE||ASK PRICE||CHANGE|

-Daily global markets overview for the 13th December 2013 by Accendo Markets.
+Daily global markets overview for the 22th August 2014 by Accendo Markets.
 Also the overnight activity and what can be expected in the markets today.
 Information straight from the traders’ desks.
 Insights on commodities, equities, stocks and forex currencies.